binod132/laravel-todolist-api/README.md

    **Enhanced environment/secret variable management using a secret manager.**

-   - git repositiry secret: I have used github repository secret.
+   - git repository secret: I have used github repository secret.
 For DB credentials and other secret we can use open-source vaults like Hashicorp Vault
    - Harshicorp Vault: I have used Hashicorp Vault to store secret like DB password.
 I have install vault on VM, created DB password, created VaultService class, and updated database.php to extract DB password from vault using VaultService class.

    **Add code linting to the pipeline..**